Key takeaways:

 How Much Is a CT Scan on Average?

 But how does that break down in major markets across the country?
+Below is the range of CT scan prices in major US cities.

-Note: ezra Partner Facilities in these same regions offer comprehensive whole-body MRI scans at a low, fixed price.
-A low-dose CT scan of the chest is included with the ezra Full Body Plus scan.
+Note: Ezra Partner Facilities in these same regions offer comprehensive whole-body MRI scans at a low, fixed price.
+A low-dose CT scan of the chest is included with the Ezra Full Body Plus scan.

 Types of CT Scan